Roland Clark

 Holy Legionary Youth: Fascist Activism in Interwar Romania (Cornell University Press, 2015)

 Sfînta tinerete legionară: Activism fascist în România interbelică.
-Translated by Marius-Adrian Hazaparu (Editura Polirom, 2015)
+Translated by Marius-Adrian Hazaparu (Editura Polirom, first edition 2015, second edition 2024)

 He has translated Dumitru Stăniloae, The Holy Trinity: In the Beginning there was Love (Holy Cross Press, 2012)